sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 All command lines and steps to follow to process the results are described in this tutorial.
 The same steps can be used for any other Boolean models.

-*Disclaimer: we will keep updating the tutorial in the github as the different tools used evolve.*
+*Disclaimer: we will keep updating the tutorial in the GitHub as the different tools used evolve.*

 *Note: the scripts used in this tutorial are tailored for the Cohen et al example.
 Only small changes are needed in the provided files to fit a new model.
 Another example of the use of the pipeline is presented [using Flobak et al model](https://github.com/sysbio-curie/Logical_modelling_pipeline/blob/master/doc/Tutorial_Flobak.md).*